Frederic-gci/PyQGIS_pipelines/README.md

 # QGIS pipelines

-PyQGIS based pipelines for the transformation of geospatial data for the AURIGE and ORACLE-2 projects.
+Python + QGIS based pipeline for the transformation of geospatial data for the AURIGE and ORACLE-2 projects.

 ## Prerequisites